FAQs To Fix Lights

 I can’t get the LightKeeper Pro Quick Fix Trigger to repair my light set.

-1. Is there a bulb in each socket of the non-performing section of the Light set?
+- Is there a bulb in each socket of the non-performing section of the Light set?

 If Yes, continue to 2.

 If No, be sure there is a bulb firmly secured in each base prior to attempting to use the Socket Connector.
-One loose or missing bulb will prevent the Socket Connector pulse from completing the repair.
+One loose or missing bulb will prevent the Socket Connector pulse from completing the repair. - Are all the lights in the problem section unlit?

 If Yes, continue to 3.

-If not, and only a few bulbs are unlit, remove and replace the burned out bulbs.
+If not, and only a few bulbs are unlit, remove and replace the burned out bulbs. - Have you plugged one of the unlit bulb sockets firmly into the LightKeeper Pro Socket Connector?

-5. Have you firmly pulled the trigger of the LightKeeper Pro up to 20 times?
+- Have you firmly pulled the trigger of the LightKeeper Pro up to 20 times?

 If Yes, continue to 6.

 If No, firmly pull the trigger of the LightKeeper Pro up to 20 times, hearing an audible click from the trigger each time.
 When a defective bulb with a non-performing bulb shunt is repaired, the section will light up with the exception of the non-working bulb.
-When the section illuminates, remove the LightKeeper Pro, and replace the removed bulb, along with any unlit bulbs.
+When the section illuminates, remove the LightKeeper Pro, and replace the removed bulb, along with any unlit bulbs. - Are you still having a problem fixing lights?

 If Yes, use the Continuity Detector to trace problems related to issues other than the bulb shunt problem.
 The Continuity Detector can help find loose, missing or non-performing bulbs.